Fundraising Compliance Guide

 In many jurisdictions, certain groups can be exempt from registration, including those that receive less than a certain amount of contributions annually.
 Exemptions themselves typically require an application and also require renewal on an annual basis.
 As a result, exemptions may reduce an organization’s filing fees but will not necessarily lighten its workload.
 Organizations that file exemptions still face the challenges of tracking changing jurisdiction requirements, preparing applications, managing renewals, and monitoring fluctuations in annual contributions.

-In 25 jurisdictions, charities are required to include disclosure statements on their solicitations.
+In 26 jurisdictions, charities are required to include disclosure statements on their solicitations.
 The specific required language varies by jurisdiction.
-Generally, disclosures inform donors where to obtain more information about a nonprofit, either from a government agency or from the organization itself.
-Disclosures typically must be included on any written solicitations, including the organization’s website if they’re soliciting online.
+Generally, charitable disclosures inform donors where to obtain more information about a nonprofit, either from a government agency or from the organization itself.
+Charitable disclosures typically must be included on any written solicitations, including the organization’s website if they’re soliciting online.